-3.5.1 PLANNING FOR CHANGE IN THE 1950s
+5.5.1 PLANNING FOR CHANGE IN THE 1950s

 Toronto and its surrounding areas grew rapidly following the Second World War.
-Development quickly moved north from Toronto's urbanised areas into North York, and its population more than doubled from 35,00010 to 84,00011 between 1948 and 1952.
+Development quickly moved north from Toronto's urbanised areas into North York, and its population more than doubled from 35,00011 to 84,00012 between 1948 and 1952.
 This period coincided with the emergence of urban planning as a professional discipline in Ontario, and municipal governments increasingly relied on planners to help articulate visions and guidelines for anticipated growth.
 In 1952 the township released its Official Plan, which was far more comprehensive than the 1948 land use plan, and represented the start of urban planning in earnest for the study area.

 That same year Highway 400 opened along the western edge of the study area, as per the 1948 Official Plan.
 The road connected Highway 401 and Barrie, tying the study area into the region's nascent highway network.
-Also in the 1950s, the Hydro-Electric Power Commission of Ontario (HEPC) built a series of transmission lines in Toronto known as the Finch Corridor which paralleled Finch Avenue between Highway 400 and Pickering (Figure 10).
+Also in the 1950s, the Hydro-Electric Power Commission of Ontario (HEPC) built a series of transmission lines in Toronto

+10 Progress, Economy and Heart - Celebrating 100 Years of North York heart-from-farmland-to-township/ known as the Finch Corridor which paralleled Finch Avenue between Highway 400 and Pickering (Figure 10).